-Something that has become very popular over the recent years is back button focus.
+Something that has become very popular over the recent years is back button focus (bbf).
 What is it I hear you ask.

 Well, let’s start by looking at your camera, which is likely to be a DSLR or mirrorless.
 When you first use your camera, the focus is set to the shutter (halfway) release button.

-If you are yet to buy a camera, have a loot at our article on DSLR Vs. Mirrorless cameras here.
+If you are yet to buy a camera, have a look at our article on DSLR Vs. Mirrorless cameras here.
 Canon and Nikon DSLRs have many great features for shooting and focusing.